- Battery size increased over iPhone 5S despite same-sized chassis

 - Still struggles to get through a day on heavier usage

-In my testing though, it was a mixed bag.
-While it's hard to truly remember how much battery I used to get through on an average day with the iPhone 5S, I do remember it being rather terrible a lot of the time.
+In our testing though, it was a mixed bag.
+While it's hard to truly remember how much battery I used to get through on an average day with the iPhone 5S, we do remember it being rather terrible a lot of the time.

 It'd regularly be down to 20% by the evening when leaving work - enough to be in the red zone at times - which was a terrible performance for any phone, let alone a top-end flagship handset.

 The good news is the iPhone SE is much more capable - but then again, you'd expect that from a phone that's had two years of development, a leaner operating system and the M9 co-processor all to ease the strain on the troubled power unit.

 That said, it's fairly easy to run it down quickly, with some days seeing me need to switch on Low Power Mode early at 35% to make sure I made it through the day.